oroinc/documentation/user_guide/first_steps.rst

 <user-guide-user-management-role-permissions>`.
 This way, you can, for example define that specific type of
 records should be visible only to the user that has created them, others - to all the users of the same business unit, or to all the users of the same division, or to any user within the organization.

-For example, you can set up the system in such a way that all users with role "Manager" see personal data of all the customers within the system, but users with the role "Sale Representative" see only the data of customers added to the system by users of their unit (e.g. when a Sales Representative from your office in Ohio has accessed the system, they will only see details of the customers added to the system from the Ohio office, and a freelance Sales Representative will only see the customers they have registered in the system themselves).
+For example, you can set up the system in such a way that all the managers (users with role "Manager") can see personal data of all the customers within the system, but sales representative can only see the details of customers added to the system by users of their unit (so when salesmen from your office in Ohio has accessed the system, they will only see details of the customers added to the system from the Ohio office), and freelance sales representative will only see the customers they have registered in the system themselves.

 When multiple organizations are used, the situation is similar within each separate organization.
-However there is one more organization which is referred to as the "system organization", users of which, subject to their :ref:`permissions <user-guide-user-management-role-permissions-system>` can reach records of any other organization within the system.
+However there is one more organization which is referred to as the :ref:`system organization <user-ee-multi-org-system>`, users of which, subject to their :ref:`permissions <user-guide-user-management-role-permissions-system>`, can reach records of any other organization within the system.

 .. hint::